-REX Agents are full-time salaried employees, which means they’re going to get paid whether your home sells or not.
+REX Agents are full-time salaried employees.
+This means they’re going to get paid whether your home sells or not.

 While REX and its team are undoubtedly looking to provide a great service and outcome — and it seems like they often do, based on the reviews — there’s simply not as much direct incentive to go above and beyond the call of duty.

-REX’s pound-for-pound average listing fee savings ($1,250) are by far the worst of any discount service.
-Of course, REX’s goal is for its $9,000 or 2% commission to be the ONLY fee you pay, but there’s no guarantee its unconventional approach will work.
+REX’s pound-for-pound average listing fee "savings" (-$313) are by far the worst of any discount service.
+Of course, REX’s goal is for its $9,000 or 2.5% commission to be the ONLY fee you pay, but again, there’s no guarantee its unconventional approach will work.

 For example, Redfin recently unveiled “Redfin Direct,” which allows unrepresented buyers to communicate with sellers and make offers directly through its popular home search app.

-The potential upside (no buyer’s agent fee) is the same as REX’s offering, but the listing commission and minimum fees are lower — plus Redfin’s site attracts over six million visitors per month…
+The potential upside (no buyer’s agent fee) is the same as REX’s offering, but the listing commission and minimum fees are lower — plus Redfin’s website attracts over six million visitors per month.

 REX employs a similar, team-based approach to other discount brands like Redfin and Redefy with one BIG difference: your agent may not be your primary point of contact.

-When you’re a layer or two removed from the people actually handling your sale, this can obviously increase the risk of issues.
+When you’re a layer or two removed from the people actually handling your sale, the risk of issues increases.
 Miscommunications, delays, and mistakes could negatively affect your experience or outcome.

 If personalized service and support is a top priority, Clever can help.
 Clever’s agent-matching service not only connects you with local agents from major brands like Keller Williams, RE/MAX, and Century 21, but also negotiates low rates on your behalf.